CreatorMom/Little-Red-Hen-Read-Alouds/README.md

 # Little-Red-Hen-Read-Alouds
-Little Red Hen Read Alouds is a website created for those who enjoy listening to others read them stories.
-Not just any old stories, but the classic ones that transcend time.
+Little Red Hen Read Alouds is a website created for Code Kentucky Web Development I.  The requirements fullfilled are:

+1)Create a responsive menu with CSS
+2)Add your own transition animation(s) to an element on hover.
+3)Create a simple hide/show div with CSS